 As Thermo-Fluids Laboratory Manager, he led an £8.5M laboratory refurbishment programme, which included the design, health & safety, operations, project and financial management of the refurbishment project (encompassing electrical & IT infrastructure, compressed air supply & distribution, water supply & plant cooling, ventilation, gas extraction & fire protection to 18 local test cells, adjacent laboratories and School workshops, all integrated into the building IT management system).
 During this period, he also led the development and application of the Health & Safety policies and practices in the Thermo-Fluids Laboratory, which ensured the ongoing safety of academic & technical staff, students and visitors working in or visiting the Laboratory.

 He has taught Physics and/or Mechanical Engineering subjects at all levels at the Universities of Natal, Witwatersrand, Cape Town, Cranfield, and City, University of London.
 Specifically, he has taught and/or tutored university courses in engineering mathematics, thermodynamics, properties of matter, physics laboratory, physics for medical students, modern physics for engineers, wave theory, quantum mechanics, particle physics, quantum electrodynamics, internal combustion engines, vehicle powertrain, gas turbines, engineering sustainability, mechanical design, combustion fundamentals & applications, and advanced measurement techniques in combustion & flow.
-He was awarded Department Best Lecturer three times.
+He was voted Department Best Lecturer three times.